Riverview

 Riverview has shown very soft population growth performance across periods assessed by AreaSearch

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-These state projections lack age category splits; hence proportional growth weightings from ABS Greater Capital Region projections are applied when utilised.
-Riverview is expected to increase by 195 persons to 2041, with a total increase of 6.2% over the 17 years based on latest population numbers.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort.
+Future population dynamics anticipate a median increase, with Riverview expected to gain 195 persons by 2041 based on the latest numbers, indicating a total increase of approximately 6.2% over the 17-year period.

 Frequently Asked Questions - Population